brymer-meneses/grammar-guard.nvim/readme.md

 require("grammar-guard").init()
 ```

-After than, you should tune the LSP configuration to your liking.
+After that, you should tune the LSP configuration to your liking.
 Example Configuration:
 ```lua
 -- setup LSP config